ARP4761: Safety life cycle

 The CCA consists of three separate types of analyses which are designed to uncover hazards not created by a specific subsystem component failure.
 The CCA may be many separate documents, may be one CCA document, or may be included as sections in the SSA document.
 The Particular Risk Analysis (PRA) looks for external events which can create a hazard such as a birdstrike or engine turbine burst.
 The Zonal Safety Analysis (ZSA) looks at each compartment on the aircraft and looks for hazards that can affect every component in that compartment, such as loss of cooling air or a fluid line bursting.
 The Common Mode Analysis (CMA) looks at the redundant critical components to find failure modes which can cause all to fail at about the same time.
 Software is always included in this analysis as well as looking for manufacturing errors or "bad lot" components.
 A failure such as a bad resistor in all flight control computers would be addressed here.
 The mitigations for CMA discoveries is often DO-254 or DO-178B components.

 The SSA includes quantitative FMEA, which is summarized into FMES.
 Normally FMES probabilities are used in quantitative FTA to demonstrate that the hazard probability limits are in fact met.
 Cutset analysis of the fault trees demonstrates that no single failure condition will result in a hazardous or catastrophic event.
 The SSA may include the results of all safety analysis and be one document or may be many documents.
 An FTA is only one method for performing the SSA.
 Other methods include dependence diagram or reliability block diagram and Markov Analysis.

 The PSSA and CCA often result in recommendations or design requirements to improve the system.
 The SSA summarizes the residual risks remaining in the system and should show all hazards meet the 1309 failure rates.

 The ARP4761 analyses also feed into Crew Alerting System (CAS) message selection and the development of critical maintenance tasks under ATA MSG3.

-Future changes
+Revisions

 In 2004, SAE Standard Committee S-18 began working on Revision A to ARP4761.
-When released, EUROCAE plans to jointly issue the document as ED–135.
+In conjunction with its European counterpart, EUROCAE ED-135, ARP4761A was issued 20 December 2023.